Generations collide: Connor Bedard says his big hit on Patrick Kane was ‘just a finishing check’

 “I just finished a check,” Bedard said Wednesday.
 “I don’t think that’s a big story, really.
 It obviously ended up being Kane.
 Just a normal hockey play and ended up being him, I guess.”

 Normal?
-It was a literal clash of eras, the 2007 No. 1 draft pick knocked off his feet but the next-generation phenom, the 2023 No. 1 draft pick.
+It was a literal clash of eras, the 2007 No. 1 draft pick knocked off his feet by the next-generation phenom, the 2023 No. 1 draft pick.

 Can Bedard not see that?